ANBU328/anbazhagan-technical-writer/README.md

 - 👋 Hi, I’m Anbazhagan
 - 👀 I’m a Technical Writer with 8 years of experience.
-- 💞️ I’m looking to collaborate with organisations involved in software development.
+- 💞️ I’m seeking opportunities with organizations engaged in software development.
 - 📫 How to reach me?
 You can reach me on my mailid : anbusignsin@gmail.com or mobile number : +918825843583

 Anbazhagan K Technical Writer